adaptco-main/A2A_MCP/governance/scorecards/cie_v1_neutrality.md

 - Hash-linked references to ingress templates validated by the council.
 - Triadic backbone attestation packet including the `attestation_cycle_id` issued by `src/core_orchestrator/jcs.py`.
+- Confirmation that the ledger packet references the `WORLD_OS_INFINITE_GAME_DEPLOYED` anchor and carries the `APEX-SEAL` integrity seal.

 ## Open Actions